AWS CloudFormation Best Practices

 • Improve business agility and speed of innovation through rapid provisioning of new resources.

-• can be handled using Cloud Deployment Manager for repeatable and automated provisioning of resources
+• can be handled using Terraform or Infrastructure Manager for repeatable and automated provisioning of resources

-• deployments of applications and new releases can be handled efficiently using rolling updates, A/B testing
+• deployments of applications and new releases can be handled efficiently using rolling updates, A/B testing, and Cloud Deploy for managed continuous delivery

 • Analyze and optimize architecture for performance in the cloud.

-• can be handled using auto scaling compute engines based on the demand
+• can be handled using autoscaling Compute Engine instances based on the demand

-• can be handled using Stackdriver for monitoring and fine tuning the specs
+• can be handled using Google Cloud Operations Suite (Cloud Monitoring, Cloud Logging) for monitoring and fine tuning the specs, plus Active Assist recommendations for rightsizing

 Technical Requirements